Billion-Scale Graph Foundation Models: The Transformer

 \subsection{Pre-Training}

-In this section, we describe the pre-training methodology of \method{}, including self-supervision and batching.
 Many self-supervised objectives have been proposed for graphs \citep{velivckovic2019dgi, hou2022graphmae2, you2020graphcl, hu2020strategies}, typically to inject stronger, task- or structure-specific inductive biases.
 Inspired by recent results showing that scale can compensate for inductive bias~\citep{brehmer2025doesequivariancematterscale, tay2022scalinglawsvsmodel, Bahri_2024} we conjecture that a simple masked link prediction~\citep{kipf2016variational, hou2022graphmae} applied at billion-scale is sufficient for obtaining effective GFMs.

+\textbf{Pre-training objective.} We use masked link prediction as the self-supervised objective.
+Given a graph $G = (\mathcal{V}, \mathcal{E})$, we randomly sample a set of positive edges $\mathcal{E}^+ \subset \mathcal{E}$ and a corresponding set of negative edges $\mathcal{E}^- = \{(u,v) : (u,v) \notin \mathcal{E}\}$ drawn uniformly at random with a 1:1 negative sampling ratio.
+The supervised edges are removed from the input graph during the forward pass.
+For each edge $(u,v)$, the model produces a score $s_{uv}$ by concatenating the source and target node embeddings and passing them through a two-layer MLP.
+The training loss is the binary cross-entropy: